5 Ways to Forgive – Even if it Seems Impossible

-In the case of my client who was irate for not being invited to her friend’s Cabi party, I asked her to take a good look at why she thought she might not have been invited.
+In the case of my client, who was irate about not being invited to her friend’s Cabi party, I asked her to take a good look at why she thought she might not have been invited.

-Hm, that changes things a bit doesn’t it?
+Hmm, that changes things a bit, doesn’t it?

 #5 – Be honest and let it go.

 You know when you stay up all night, playing and replaying something that your sister said to you on the phone?
 How it was just like something that she has said to you your entire life?
 How it drives you crazy every time?

 Have you ever told her that it drives you crazy every time?
 Perhaps now is the time.

 Being honest with someone about something they are doing that hurts you is important.
 And it’s important to do so in an honest, non-passive-aggressive way.

 It’s entirely possible that your sister doesn’t know how she repeatedly upsets you.
 If you tell her, you are giving her an opportunity to change or explain her behaviour.
 And if you understand the reasons behind her behaviours, you can accept them and let them go.

 Because who wants to stay up all night perseverating about their sister’s words and actions?
 Sleep is a precious thing that shouldn’t be squandered needlessly.

 So let it go.
 Get some sleep.
 Be happy.